What to Do When You Are Caught in a Toxic Relationship

-After a while, she started opening up to me while driving to the meetings.
+After a while, she started opening up to me while driving to school.
 I learned more about her, and all the things she had gone through.

 Some of the things she had been through included sexual abuse.
-I had no idea that when we were younger she was being abused by a family member.
+I had no idea that when she was younger she was being abused by a family member.
 It all made sense after she told me.

-I could never understand some of her choices.
-That information filled in the gaps.
+I could never understand some of her choices until I understood her childhood.
 I tried to encourage her and love her unconditionally after she told me.

 Shannon never told him she was pregnant or about the abortion.
 She was absolutely devastated that it happened but didn’t see any other way out.
 Frankly, she was relieved it was over, and her family didn’t know about it.